cferdinandi/build-tool-boilerplate/README.md

     indentType: 'tab',    // The type of indenting to use ['tab'|'spaces']
     indentWidth: 1,       // How many tabs or spaces to indent
     minify: true,         // If true, a minified version will also be created with the .min suffix
-    sourceMap: false,     // If true, will generate an external sourcemap
-    sourceMapEmbed: false // If true, the sourcemap will be embedded within the generated css file };
+    sourceMap: false,     // If true, sourcemaps are created for each processed file † };
 ```